ColeStansbury/covey.town/README.md

 [Netlify URL](https://sleepy-hypatia-8598e8.netlify.app/)

 ### Chat Service Tests
-Tests from previous Homeworks modified to reflect changes in exiting CoveyTown codebase New tests for user stories implemented are prefixed with "New Feature Test" in test description All new tests are located in "CoveyTownsSocket.test.ts" and "CoveyTownController.test.ts" along with previous tests from Homeworks
+Run `npm test` in `services/roomService` directory to run tests written for backend New tests for text-chat user stories implemented are prefixed with "New Feature Test" in test description All new tests are located in "CoveyTownsSocket.test.ts" and "CoveyTownController.test.ts" along with previous tests from Homeworks